hyperledger/web3j-docs/docs/web3j-openapi.md

 ![image](img/Web3j-OpenAPI/Generator_help.png)

 In this case, we will be using the above Hello World contract.
-To compile it, you can use solc via SVM(link).
+To compile it, you can use solc via [SVM](https://blog.web3labs.com/a-solidity-version-manager-using-sokt).
 This lets you handle multiple solidity compiler versions easily:
 ```
 Svm install 0.6.0
 Svm use 0.6.0